 What to eat after wisdom teeth removal

-Your mouth needs time to calm down, so soft food is the move.
+Your mouth needs time to recover, so soft food is recommended.

 Stick with things like:

 Avoid crunchy, spicy, or hard foods.
-Also, skip straws completely at first.
-It sounds minor, but it can actually mess with healing.
+Also, skip straws completely.

 Once you’re home, a little care goes a long way.